-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (File No. 33-90890) of our report dated June 26, 2012, relating to the financial statements and supplemental schedule of Atlantic American Corporation 401(k) Retirement Savings Plan which appear in this Form 11-K.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (File No. 33-90890) of Atlantic American Corporation of our report dated June 20, 2013, relating to the financial statements and supplemental schedule of Atlantic American Corporation 401(k) Retirement Savings Plan which appear in this Form 11-K for the year ended December 31, 2012.

-BDO USA, LLP Atlanta, Georgia June 26, 2012
+BDO USA, LLP Atlanta, Georgia June 20, 2013